-- Use your clothes washer and dishwasher only when they are full.
-This will save up to 1,000 gallons a month.
+- Use your clothes washer and dishwasher only when full, and save up to 1,000 gallons a month.

-- Washing dark clothes in cold water saves both water and energy while it helps your clothes to keep their colors.
+- Save on both water and energy by washing dark clothes in cold water, and it also helps your clothes to keep their colors.